department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://"><b>Ask GI Bill Questions Online</b></a>
-    <p>Visit our GI Bill Customer Help site to search for answers to common questions and submit your own question to get an answer in 4 to 5 working days.
+    <p>Visit our GI Bill Customer Help site to ask a question and get an answer in 4 to 5 working days.
   </div>

   <div class="link">